timelessco/browser-js-library-template/README.md

 2. Install the dependencies:

 ```
-npm install
+pnpm install
 ```

 3. Start the development server:

 ```
-npm run dev
+pnpm run dev
 ```

-This will start a development server at `http://localhost:3000`, and you can view the application in your browser.
+This will start a development server at `http://localhost:5174`, and you can view the application in your browser.
 Any changes you make to the code will be automatically reloaded in the browser.